|7:30am - 10:00am

 In 2016, the Metropolitan New York Library Council (METRO) launched a fellowship structured to support collaborations within its unique network of libraries, archives, and museums.
-The selection process was performed through an innovative reverse-pitch approach: partner institutions submitted proposals concerning their direct community, and fellow applicants were then encouraged to consider cross-disciplinary project ideas that offered solutions across multiple sites, rather than a single host institution.
+The selection process was performed through an innovative reverse-pitch approach: partner institutions submitted proposals concerning their direct communities, and fellow applicants were then encouraged to consider cross-disciplinary project ideas that offered solutions across multiple sites, rather than a single host institution.

 Two of the fellows selected by METRO will discuss the impact that the fellowship’s form and approach has had on their own work: research concerning institutional email archives and the construction of a media studio for METRO’s new Manhattan office (Media Studio @ 599).

-This panel discussion will explore how the archivists at Keene State College worked with authors Sandra Neil Wallace and Richard Wallace doing research for a young adult book.
+This panel discussion will explore how the archivists at Keene State College worked with authors Sandra Neil Wallace and Richard Wallace doing research for a young adult nonfiction book.
 Blood Brother: Jonathan Daniels and His Sacrifice for Civil Rights (Calkins Creek, 2016) is a biography of the New Hampshire-born civil rights activist and Episcopal seminarian Jonathan Myrick Daniels, who was killed in Alabama in 1965 shielding the young civil rights activist Ruby Sales.
-The book has won several national awards, including a Parents' Choice Gold Award and two from the American Library Association.
+The book has won several national awards, including a Parents’ Choice Gold Award and two from the American Library Association.

 2.12 The Challenges of Managing the Records of Cultural Institutions: How to Take Better Care of Our Own Stuff